 Dr. Raymond S. Greenberg, when he was the Provost of the Medical University of South Carolina, launched the concept of an interprofessional scholars program for MUSC.
 The program was intended to enrich the academic environment of the university and allow meaningful interprofessional interaction on a broad range of issues that transcend discipline and professional boundaries.
 A faculty planning committee designed the program with input from faculty and students on campus.

-The Scholars Program is a two semester experience for approximately 40 students, joined by selected faculty scholars from each college.
+The Scholars Program is a two semester experience for approximately 50 students, joined by selected faculty scholars from each college as well as the Charleston School of Law.
 The program explores complex social, political, and human issues of broad interest to health care professionals and biomedical researchers in a format that maximizes student participation and interaction.
 A theme is chosen for each term or year of the program, focusing on health care system issues and social determinants of health.

 Monthly evening sessions are held for students to learn about issues related to the program theme and to engage in interprofessional project work.
 Students work in interprofessional teams on a student selected and designed project.
 These projects relate to the year’s program theme and engage the community to improve community health and well-being.
 Students’ projects are showcased during Scholars Day in April.
 Additional scholar activities include a daylong retreat at the beginning of the year, a visit to the State Legislature, and meetings with the University President,